tony-luisi/account-abili-buddy/README.md

 # account-abili-buddy

-An app that allows people to check in by clicking their name (e.g. like taking an attendance roll).
+An simple app that allows people to check in by clicking their name (e.g. like taking an attendance roll).
+Demonstrates the use of react.

 ## technology stack